Endometriosis: Management

 While there is no cure for endometriosis, there are treatments for pain and endometriosis-associated infertility.
 Pain can be treated with hormones, painkillers, or, in severe cases, surgery.
-The goal of management is to provide pain relief, to restrict the progression of the process, and to restore or preserve fertility where needed.

-Treatment with medication for pain management can be initiated based on the presence of symptoms, examination, and ultrasound findings that rule out other potential causes.
-The UK National Institute for Health and Care Excellence recommends starting initial medication for those with suspected endometriosis, at the same time as referral for investigations such as ultrasound.
+The goal of management is to provide pain relief, to restrict disease progression, and to restore or preserve fertility where needed.
+The UK National Institute for Health and Care Excellence (NICE) recommends starting medication for those with suspected endometriosis at the same time as referral for investigations such as an ultrasound.
+Alternatively, treatment is started after an ultrasound.
+Surgery is an option when medication is insufficiently effective, for advanced disease or infertility.